The Academic Community

 incident and any evidence that indicates an infraction of academic

-- any sanctions imposed by the faculty member in response to this incident; and
+- any sanctions imposed by the faculty member in response to this

 - a confirmation that the faculty member has discussed with the